LorenzoRottigni/rpgx/packages/core/docs/engine.md

 # Engine

-The `Engine` struct represents the core state manager of the RPG system.
+The `Engine` struct represents the core state manager of the RPGX system.
 It maintains a timeline of `Scene`s (like a stack of game states or world instances), enabling dynamic transitions and rewinds across gameplay moments.

 ---